-- [A] = Administrative Code Development Committee; - [B] = International Building Code Development Committee (IBC-Fire Safety, General, Means of Egress or Structural); and - [P] = International Plumbing Code Development Committee.
+- [A] = Administrative Code Development Committee; - [BS] = IBC Structural Code Development Committee; and - [P] = International Plumbing Code Development Committee.

-Note that, for the development of the 2015 edition of the I-Codes, there will be two groups of code development committees and they will meet in separate years.
-The groupings are as follows:
+For the development of the 2018 edition of the I-Codes, there will be three groups of code development committees and they will meet in separate years.
+Note that these are tentative groupings.